David Bieber: Leeds police shootings

-Bieber entered the United Kingdom on 26 September 1996 through the port of Ramsgate, Kent using the false passport.
+Bieber entered the United Kingdom on 26 September 1996 through the port of Ramsgate, Kent, using a false passport.
 He was given a six-month visa, but it was extended until his marriage to Denise Horsley in Kendal, Cumbria.

 In 1998, Bieber arrived in Yorkshire, where he worked as a nightclub doorman.
 He also acquired an arsenal of illegal firearms.
 In 2001, his wife petitioned for divorce.

 On 26 December 2003, on the border between the Gipton and Oakwood areas of Leeds, unarmed traffic policemen Ian Broadhurst and Neil Roper saw Bieber's stolen BMW car parked at the junction of Grange Park Avenue and Dib Lane, where Bieber had just been into the adjacent post office.

 They identified the number plates as false, and asked him to accompany them to the police car, where Bieber sat in the back seat.
 The officers did not attempt to search him or handcuff him.
 They became uneasy, however, and so called for backup.

-Roper then moved to handcuff Bieber, who, facing imprisonment for various offences in the UK and possible extradition to Florida, drew a 9 mm handgun and fired an initial four shots at the officers, who tried to flee.
+Roper then moved to handcuff Bieber, who, facing imprisonment for various offences in the UK and possible extradition to the US, drew a 9 mm handgun and fired an initial four shots at the officers, who tried to flee.
 Roper was hit twice in the shoulder and abdomen, but managed to get away.
 Broadhurst was shot once in the back and immobilised.
 PC James Banks, who had arrived as backup, escaped injury after a bullet hit his radio.
 Bieber walked over to where Broadhurst was lying, and fired a fifth shot into his head at point blank range.
 It was the first fatal shooting of an English police officer for over eight years – preceded by that of PC Philip Walters of the Metropolitan Police, who was shot dead on 18 April 1995.

-After the shootings, Bieber escaped down Dib Lane, and stole a car at gunpoint outside a betting shop further down the road.
-This caused some confusion in initial news reports of the shootings, which state that the shooting itself happened outside the betting shop.
+After the shootings, Bieber escaped down Dib Lane, and stole a car at gunpoint outside a bookmaker's further down the road.
+This caused some confusion in initial news reports of the shootings, which state that the shooting itself happened outside the bookmaker's.

 Nationwide search

-Following the shootings West Yorkshire Police launched a nationwide search for Bieber led by Detective Chief Supt Chris Gregg.
+Following the shootings West Yorkshire Police launched a nationwide search for Bieber led by Detective Chief Superintendent Chris Gregg.
 On 27 December 2003, Bieber took a taxi journey in Bradford, and on 28 December, armed police raided Bieber's apartment in Leeds.

 Bieber was arrested by armed police at the Royal Hotel in Dunston, Gateshead at 2.25am on 31 December.
 He had dyed his hair ginger.
 Under his bed, he had a loaded pistol which was later determined to be the weapon used in the shooting, along with around 300 rounds of ammunition.
 The next day, he was charged with murder and two counts of attempted murder.